-Working with its steep site, this new split-level family house is designed to capture panoramic northerly views into Cooper Park in Sydney’s east, and discreetly frame views of a sandstone escarpment to the south.
+Situated on a steep site in Sydney’s eastern suburbs, this new split-level family house is designed around panoramic views of Cooper Park and a sandstone escarpment.

 The site drops one level from the street to the rear garden, and the architecture steps down too, anchored to the site by a central stairwell.

 At entry level – and facing north – a double-height, open plan living space sits adjacent to a study and guest suite, which cantilevers over the dining area.
 This generous space opens to the main rear garden which includes a lawn, swimming pool and covered outdoor dining space.

 Descending by half a level, a family rumpus room opens to a private sunken garden, which sits below street level.